COVID: New Zealand airport worker tests positive | DW | 20.04.2021

 "It is truly exciting to start quarantine-free travel with Australia.
 Be it returning family, friends or holidaymakers, New Zealand says welcome and enjoy yourself," Jacinda Ardern said.

-Although people arriving from New Zealand have been able to travel to parts of Australia without quarantine since October, Monday was the first time that people could travel, or return, to New Zealand without going into a two-week controlled isolation.
+Although people arriving from New Zealand have been able to travel to parts of Australia without quarantine since October, Monday was the first time that people could travel, or return, to New Zealand without going into controlled, two-week isolation.

-Auckland Airport split its international terminal in two areas ahead of the bubble opening.
+Auckland Airport split its international terminal into two zones ahead of the bubble opening.
 Arrivals heading into managed isolation or quarantine are kept separate from those on quarantine-free flights from Australia, the Cook Islands and Niue.

-Jane Halton, Commissioner on Australia's COVID 19 Advisory Board and a former health and finance minister, told DW how important the reopening of travel between New Zealand and Australia was.
+Jane Halton, a commissioner on Australia's COVID-19 advisory board and a former health and finance minister, told DW how important the reopening of travel between New Zealand and Australia was.

 Whether the system could be a role model for others remains unclear, as Australia and New Zealand have the "enormous advantage" of being islands and therefore being able to shut borders "and then control travel by instituting quarantine," Halton said.